-It features a built-in rechargeable lithium-ion battery that has up to two hours of life, which means you don’t necessarily have to keep it plugged in to use it.
-This comes in handy if you have to charge your phone and you only have one port on your car.
+It features a built-in rechargeable lithium-ion battery that has up to two hours of life, so you don’t necessarily have to keep it plugged in to use it.
+This comes in handy if you have to charge your phone and you only have one port in your car.

-The Nuvi 75LMT also displays speed limit, current speed, and arrival time, while issuing an audible alert and displays an onscreen warning whenever you approach a school zone.
+The Nuvi 75LMT also displays the speed limit, current speed, and arrival time while issuing an audible alert and displays an onscreen warning whenever you approach a school zone.
 This unit can also be paired with the BC 30 wireless backup camera, which is sold separately.

 One of the more affordable options is the Garmin Drive 50 LM, featuring a 5-inch resistive display with 480 x 272-pixel resolution.
 The device features driver alerts to encourage safer driving while increasing situational awareness.
 It will warn the driver of upcoming sharp curves, speed changes, railroad crossings, and even animal crossings.
 For longer drives, the Drive 50 LM has a fatigue warning that suggests break times and potential rest areas after hours of driving.
-Another nice feature is “Up Ahead,” which lets the driver easily see upcoming places and milestones along the route, without having to leave the map view.
+Another nice feature is “Up Ahead,” which lets the driver easily see upcoming places and milestones along the route without leaving the map view.

-Included in each box is the navigation unit preloaded with detailed maps for either the lower 49 states of the U.S. or Canada, vehicle power cable, vehicle suction cup mount, USB cable, and quick start manual.
+Each box includes the navigation unit preloaded with detailed maps for either the lower 49 states of the U.S. or Canada, vehicle power cable, vehicle suction cup mount, USB cable, and quick start manual.

-TomTom is another well-respected brand when it comes to handheld GPS devices for your car, and the VIA 1525TM is one of the company’s most popular units.
+TomTom is another well-respected brand for handheld GPS devices for your car, and the VIA 1525TM is one of the company’s most popular units.
 It offers essential navigation, free lifetime traffic, and free lifetime map updates, all wrapped in a 5-inch touchscreen device.
 The screen also has a nice, high-resolution display at 800 x 480 pixels, resulting in a clearer and sharper image.
 Like other products in this price range, however, it is a resistive touchscreen.

 The TomTom VIA 1525TM also has a built-in battery that offers up to one hour of operation without needing to be plugged in.
 It is also available in 4.3- and 6-inch sizes, in addition to the 5-inch device.

-Included in each box is the navigation unit, an easy reversible mount, USB cable and car charger, car charger with integrated traffic receiver, and documentation.
+Included in each box are the navigation unit, an easily reversible mount, USB cable, car charger, car charger with an integrated traffic receiver, and documentation.